raven-devs/patterns-principles/src/module/principles/persistence-ignorance.md

 # Persistence Ignorance

 Persistence Ignorance is a principle in software development that suggests that domain objects should not be responsible for their own persistence mechanism.
 This allows for better separation of concerns, making the code more maintainable and flexible.
 In TypeScript, violations of Persistence Ignorance can occur when domain objects have direct knowledge or dependencies on the persistence layer.
-Here's an example:

 ```typescript
 // Domain object